wingedkiwi/ubuntu-baseimage/README.md

   * Ability to define additonal daemons in `/etc/service`.
   * Lightweight sudo alternative at `/sbin/setuser`

-Moreover this image brings the following improvements:
+Moreover _ubuntu-baseimage_ brings the following improvements:

- * Provides an [Automated Build](https://hub.docker.com/r/wingedkiwi/baseimage-docker/) that stays up to date and eleminates the need to run `apt-get upgrade`.
+ * Provides an [Automated Build](https://hub.docker.com/r/wingedkiwi/ubuntu-baseimage/) that stays up to date and eleminates the need to run `apt-get upgrade`.
 (See [dockerfile best-practices](https://docs.docker.com/articles/dockerfile_best-practices/#run))
  * Services are started in lexical order.
  * Services are terminated in reverse lexical order.